ivy-phngyn/portfolio/projects/book-scraper-notion.md

 ---
 The point of this project was to make my Notion library a little more easy to manage.
 I like to write little book reports summarizing the book I just read in my Notion.
 This automation code uses Playwright to scrape Goodreads, a dynamic website, for the book of your choosing.
 When the script runs, it asks you for a Goodreads link to scrape.
 Then, it creates a page in your Notion for you to fill out about the book.

-Here is an example of a created page in Notion after scraping Goodreads for the book "After":
+Here is an example of a created page in Notion after scraping Goodreads for the book "After I Do" by Taylor Jenkins Reid:

 ![notion-page](/assets/notion-book/page.png)